Use GPS to tell you where your backyard ends and your neighbor's begins.

 Direct aerial surveys of specified geographical areas.

-Conduct research in surveying and mapping methods using knowledge of techniques of photogrammetric map compilation and electronic data processing.
+Conduct research in surveying and mapping methods, using knowledge of photogrammetric map compilation and electronic data processing.

 Tasks 1/3